thelondonsmiths/Solex_ser_recon_EN/README.md

 - xx_clahe.fits: final image, with Contrast Limited Adaptive Histogram Equalization

 If the "Save clahe.png only" box is checked, then only the png image with Contrast Limited Adaptive Histogram Equalization will be saved.
+This is the most useful output file for stacking purposes.

 If the "Crop width square" box is checked, the width is cropped to be the same as the height, with the Sun centred.
-This feature is particularly helpful for stacking images (which typically require them all to be the same dimensions) and creating animations and mosaics.
+This feature is particularly helpful for stacking frames (which typically require them all to be the same dimensions) and creating animations and mosaics.
-The crop square feature is only useful for full disk images.
+The crop square feature is only useful for full-disk images.
 If the width is smaller than the height, the Sun is centred and some dark space is added on each side to make the image square.

 If the "Fixed image width" box is specified, the width of the image is cropped to that number of pixels.
 The "Fixed image width" overrides the "Crop square" function and works in the same way by centering and then cropping or filling with dark space.
+This feature is particularly useful for stacking frames of partial (non-full-disk) scans and creating animations and mosaics.
 The value of the fixed width is remembered.

 If "Mirror X" is checked, the image is reversed after the geometric correction to compensate for scanning in the reverse direction.
 This applies to all files (png and fits).